 - 67% of respondents were working at the time they completed the MARA program.

-- Employed respondents worked in government or higher-education settings.
+- Employed respondents worked in government, library or education settings.

 The survey also provided insight regarding the MARA program’s top strengths, including: